senresearch/BulkLMM.jl/README.md

 ### Single trait scanning:

-For example, to conduct genome-wide association mappings on the 1112-th trait, run the function `scan()` with inputs of the trait (as a 2D-array of one column), geno matrix, and the kinship matrix.
+For example, to conduct genome-wide association mappings on the 1112-th trait, ran the function `scan()` with inputs of the trait (as a 2D-array of one column), geno matrix, and the kinship matrix.

 ```julia